dgraeber/seed-farmer/docs_v2/docs/getting-started/installation.md

 ### AWS CDK

-If you're using CDK-based modules, you'll need to install the AWS CDK:
+If you're using CDK-based modules, you'll need to install the AWS CDK in each target account:

 ```bash
 npm install -g aws-cdk